All Episodes

 She took each allegation on its own.

-She went through all the major decisions of Judge Kavanaugh and uh spent a lot of time talking to him.
+She went through all the major decisions of Judge Kavanaugh and spent a lot of time talking to him.

-And this is a exact every I think this should be in every civics class in the country.
+And this is a exact, every, I think this should be in every civics class in the country.

 Every high school student should probably have to listen to Senator Collins' explanation of why she voted the way she did and what the rule of law is all about.

-I had a lot of disagreements when he came back and voted no on the health care appeal, I was frustrated.
+When he came back and voted no on the health care repeal, I was frustrated.

-And you know, I understood Senator McCain.
+And, you know, I understood Senator McCain.

-That's you know, he kind of had that side of him, and I knew it really well.
+That's, you know, he kind of had that side of him, and I knew it really well.

 Political consequences.